Hiroshi Nakamura (artist): Beyond Reportage

 In the second half of the 1950s Nakamura's work turned away from the Reportage painting toward what Doryun Chong describes as the "metaphorical and allegorical."
 This shift in Nakamura's work might also be described as a turn toward montage.
 This enabled Nakamura to explore a more individual response to social and political phenomena than the public representation of politics seen in his Reportage works.

 Many social shifts were occurring in Japan at this time that contributed the new political attitude that Nakamura assumed in his paintings.
 These include the failure of the anti-Anpo protests in 1960, Japan's economic boom of the 1960s and 70s, and the completion of the Shinkansen coincidental to the 1964 Tokyo Olympics.

-This may be demonstrated in Nakamura's trilogy, Period of War (Sensōki), Period of Peace (Heiwaki), and Upheaval (Nairanki), all painted 1958.
+This may be demonstrated in Nakamura's trilogy, Period of War (Sensōki), Period of Peace (Heiwaki), and Upheaval (Nairanki), all painted in 1958.
 In the 1960s, his work took a more surrealist turn, with common motifs being cyclops-like high school girls and technologies of locomotion such as planes and trains.
 Works like Circular Train A (Telescope Train) (Enka ressha A [Boenkyo ressha]), 1968, showcase the exaggerated perspective of his paintings, with this well-known effect in Nakamura's painting being dubbed the "lens effect."

 In addition to his painting practice, Nakamura also made many designs and illustrations for the literary works of his friends.
 Similarly collaborative, he also made set designs for Butoh creator Tatsumi Hijikata.
 Nakamura also wrote criticism which was published in the journals Hihyō undō (Criticism movement) and Bijutsu undō (Art movement).

 In 1964 Nakamura established the Kankoo Geijutsu Kenkyūjo (Sightseeing Art Research Institute) with Kōichi Tateishi.
 Together they defined painting as "seeing light," the literal translation of the word "kankō" (観光), meaning "sightseeing" in Japanese.
 This they saw as the essence of painting, as differentiated from seeing reality and actual objects.
 The group attempted to insert painting and performances into pedestrian, public settings.
 A 1964 photograph taken by Minoru Hirata, for example, shows the two in front of a shinkansen, stopped on the elevated tracks of Tokyo Station, holding up two paintings amid the bustle of pedestrian traffic.
 This was their Promenading-On-The-Street exhibition (Rojō hokō-ten).
 The group disbanded in 1966.

 In 1966 Nakamura was a defense witness for the Model 1,000-Yen-Note-Incident surrounding artist Genpei Akasegawa.
 During the late 1960s, Nakamura developed his own theory of painting as well, understanding paintings as "tableau machines."
 As Justin Jesty writes, the "tableau machine" was "a concept that foregrounds the way the painted surface manufactures visual interest and instigates a process of attraction that pulls the viewer in."
 While this was an outgrowth of capitalism and nationalism's effects on vision, more elementally the tableau machine functioned through eroticism.